crosspath/railbus/README.md

 And `...path_params` means hash-like object with values for paths, e.g.
 `{id: 123, category_id: 56}` (zero, one or more params).

-`data` means request body (payload), it can be hash-like object, `FormData` and so on, its allowed types depend on XHR library.
+`data` means request body (payload), it can be hash-like object, `FormData` and so on, its allowed types depend on XHR library or request function.

 All arguments are optional.